How to make a standing gnome

 make a standing gnome - attach arms

-TIPwhen attaching the arms, insert a pin into the arms to hold in place, while the glue dries.
+TIPwhen attaching the arms, insert a pin into the arms to hold them in place, while the glue dries.

 Attach Hat to the Gnome